easingthemes/restapi/README.md

 ## If you want to learn
 Follow this readme and build your app from scratch.

+If you use Grunt and Node modules for front-end, but you never tried server side javaScript, this tutorial is for you.

+App is based on Yeoman generator angular-fullstack, but simplified a lot, and without Angular :).
+This is great intro for diving deeper in Angular and MEAN stack.

+Actually this project helped me alot to finally understand some aspects of back-end development, and to separate Angular from Node.
 ## Tools list
 nodejs, mongodb, grunt